es Labeled Chessboard .black { background-color: #b58863; } Labeled Chessboard

-The Wolfram Mathematic notebook which contains the code that produces all the Mathematica output in this web page may be downloaded at this link.
+The Wolfram Mathematica notebook which contains the code that produces all the Mathematica outputs in this web page may be downloaded at this link.
 Caution: This notebook will evaluate, cell-by-cell, sequentially, from top to bottom.
-However, due to re-use of variable names in later evaluations, once subsequent code is evaluated prior code may not render properly.
-Returning to and re-evaluating the first Clear[ ] expression above the expression no longer working and evaluating from that point through to the expression solves this problem.
+However, due to re-use of variable names in later evaluations, computer memory must be cleared with command Clear[ ] prior further code execution.

-$Post := If[MatrixQ[#1], MatrixForm[#1], #1] & (* outputs matricies in MatrixForm*)
+$Post := If[MatrixQ[#1], MatrixForm[#1], #1] & (* outputs matrices in MatrixForm*)

 Remove[ "Global`*"] // Quiet (* remove all variables *)